pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert aggregate.version == 1

-A new aggregate instance has a :py:obj:`~eventsourcing.domain.Aggregate.created_on` property which gives the date and time when an aggregate object was created, and is determined by the :py:attr:`~eventsourcing.domain.DomainEvent.timestamp` attribute of its "created" event.
+The aggregate object also has a :py:obj:`~eventsourcing.domain.Aggregate.created_on` property which gives the date and time when an aggregate object was created.
+The value of this property is determined by the :py:attr:`~eventsourcing.domain.DomainEvent.timestamp` attribute of the "created" event.
 The timestamps are timezone-aware Python :class:`~datetime.datetime` objects.

 .. code-block:: python

     assert isinstance(aggregate.created_on, datetime)

-A new aggregate instance also has a :py:obj:`~eventsourcing.domain.Aggregate.modified_on` property which gives the date and time when an aggregate object was last modified, and is determined by the timestamp attribute of the last event in the aggregate's sequence.
+The aggregate object also has a :py:obj:`~eventsourcing.domain.Aggregate.modified_on` property, which gives the date and time when an aggregate object was last modified, and is determined by the timestamp attribute of the last event in the aggregate's sequence.

 .. code-block:: python